inrupt/etl-tutorial/README.md

 ## End-2-End tests

-We provide multiple forms of End-2-End tests to allow us demonstrate and test different aspects of the overall ETL process in isolation.
-This clear separation also allows us to understand the various different credentials we generally need for an overall ETL process flow.
+We provide multiple forms of End-2-End tests to demonstrate and test different aspects of the overall ETL process in isolation.
+This clear separation also allows you to understand the various different credentials we generally need for an overall ETL process flow.

 For all these tests, and indeed when running the actual ETL process 'for real', we only need to create and edit a single local environment file to provide the